limazare/SupportArticles-docs/support/windows-server/active-directory/replication-error-8606.md

 ### How to remove lingering objects

-While many methods exist to remove lingering objects, there are three primary tools commonly used: *repadmin.exe*, Lingering Object Liquidator (LoL) and repldiag.
+While many methods exist to remove lingering objects, there are three primary tools commonly used: *repadmin.exe*, Lingering Object Liquidator (LoL).

 #### Lingering Object Liquidator (LoL)